 Today, more and more people are looking to get more life from their garments.
-Not least, for every second-hand garment that we purchase, we help prevent the manufacture of a new one.
+Not least, among many great reasons to buy second-hand, we help prevent the manufacture of a new garment for every second-hand garment we purchase.
 And for every clothing item that we resale, we help prevent it from going to landfill and give it a new lease of life under new ownership.

-Creating new clothing items is resource-intensive and often wasteful; therefore, each thrifty purchase can save you money and make a positive environmental contribution.
-Curious to read more about the benefits?
-Check out our piece here.
+Creating new clothing items is resource-intensive and often wasteful; each thrifty purchase can save you money and make a positive environmental contribution.
+Read more about the benefits of thrift shopping here.

 However, to get the most out of thrifting, there are some basic guidelines you’ll want to know about how to shop for thrift clothing finds.
 Here are our top tips to make the most of your thrifting endeavors.

-The term “thrifting” implies a search for something special, something unique.
+The term “thrifting” implies searching for something special or unique.
 You aren’t sure when you start exactly what it is you’re looking for, but you have a pretty good idea you’ll know it when you see it.
-You’ll probably see more than one article that catches your eye and appeals.
+You’ll probably see more than one article that appeals to your eye.

-As mentioned above, it’s a good idea to speak pleasantly to other customers and store workers.
-Most thrifters are glad to share their insights, their thrifting secrets, and their unforgettable thrifting experiences.
+As mentioned above, speaking pleasantly to other customers and store workers is a good idea.
+Most thrifters are glad to share their insights, secrets, and unforgettable thrifting experiences.

 When you find yourself eyeing an item that another customer is examining, be wary of letting on that you have any interest.
 If you do, you can promote the notion within the other shopper that the article may indeed be valuable and desirable.
 It’s perfectly acceptable to say to another thrifter, “I’m really interested in this.
 Are you?”